 Cook Time: 30 minutes.
 Serves: 4 people.

-1. Toast 3-4 Tbsp peppercorns in a pan over medium heat, stirring until fragrant, taking care not to burn them.
-Remove and coarsely grind in a mortar and pestle or spice grinder and set aside 2 Tbsp for the recipe.
-Since this recipe calls for a large amount of coarsely-ground peppercorns, we find it easiest to use a mortar rather than the provided grinder attachment.
+Toast the peppercorns in a pan over medium heat, stirring until fragrant, taking care not to burn them.
+Remove and coarsely grind in a mortar and pestle or spice grinder and set aside 2 tablespoons for the recipe.
+Since this recipe calls for a large amount of coarsely-ground peppercorns, we find it easiest to use a mortar rather than the grinder attachment on the jar of peppercorns.

-2. With a fine-edged grater like a “microplane,” grate 1 cup of Parmigiano Reggiano and set aside.
+With a fine-edged grater like a microplane, grate 1 cup of Parmigiano Reggiano and set aside.

-3. Bring a large pot of water to boil and season with salt.
+Bring a large pot of salted water to a boil.
 Add pasta and cook until al dente, 10-12 mins.